Andrew Cuomo Charged with Sexual Harassment

 The complaint specifically centers around an alleged interaction between Cuomo and a female aide at the governor’s residence on December 7, 2020.
 The aide had accused Cuomo of sexual harassment while they were alone at his residence last year.
 She had filed a complaint against Cuomo in August and the subsequent investigation resulted in the criminal complaint signed by an investigator from the Albany County sheriff’s office.
 The criminal complaint said that Mr. Cuomo did “intentionally, and for no legitimate purpose, forcibly place his hand under the blouse shirt of the victim and onto her intimate body part”.

 Cuomo will be required to appear in court on November 17, 2021 to be arraigned on the charge of forcible touching.
 Forcible touching is a Class A misdemeanor with a penalty of up to one year in jail and up to three years of probation.
 The Albany County sheriff Craig Apple believes that there is a strong case against Cuomo.
 Some of the evidence against Cuomo includes a text message from his cell phone, State Police Blackberry PIN messages, State Police aviation records for December 7 as well as swipe-card entry records from the State Capital.

 Seek Legal Assistance Today

-If you are experiencing a hostile work environment or sexual harassment in the workplace, seek legal assistance from the Law Office of Christopher Q. Davis, located in New York City and Livingston, NJ.
+If you are experiencing a hostile work environment or sexual harassment in the workplace, seek legal assistance from the Working Solutions Law Firm, located in New York City and Livingston, NJ.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.